AbateLab/DAb-seq/README.md

 ```
 For each `<filename.fastq.gz>`, both R1 and R2 files need to be present.
 When sequencing multiple tubes of Tapestri output (e.g. grouping tubes 1-4 and 5-8 into two libraries), FASTQ files from multiple tubes should be placed in the same folder.
 Users should verify that the panel and antibody filenames remain in the same order when sorted lexicographically (a simple filenaming scheme like panel-A/abs-A, panel-B/abs-B, etc.. works well).

+When running the pipeline in `dna-only` or `ab-only` modes, the user is not required to create the folders for the missing file types.

 ## Software Dependencies

 The following software packages should be installed and located on the user's PATH.
 The version numbers shown are those used in the DAb-seq publication.